randyau/datawebring/README.md

 * What counts as a "data related topic"?
 Something that people who work with data would find interesting.
 This includes tools and tech, methods, academic studies and analyses, work processes, experiences, tutorials, the job market, as well as meta discussions.

+# Where to add your site

+In `onionring-variables.js`, there is a variable `sites` at the top, just add your site to the list.
+That's it.

+Just submit a Pull Request with your update.
+If you have trouble please contact [Randy Au](https://bsky.app/profile/randyau.com)

 # Installation: